akhilpr/typescript/README.md

-what is type script ?
+# what is type script ?

+.
 It is a super set of javascript.Which adds more power to javascript like

 Typing
 class
 interface
 error catch
-Install type Script
+object oriented

+# Setup
+go to your folder

+type => git init

 https://www.npmjs.com/package/typescript

-command
-npm install -g typescript
+type => npm install -g typescript --save

-How to run
+# How to run

+ tsc filename.ts
- node filename.ts
+ node filename.js

- example :  node index.ts
+ example :  tsc index.ts
+            node index.js